Imagine being able to tell the age, emotional state, and health of a person by a mere sniff....

 So what happens if we are unable to detect these invisible signals?

-A study published in Nature Neuroscience suggests that individuals with autism spectrum disorder may suffer from distorted chemosignal detection, a term they have coined ‘social dysosmia’.
+A recent study published in Nature Neuroscience suggests that individuals with autism spectrum disorder may suffer from distorted chemosignal detection, a term they have coined ‘social dysosmia’.
 ASD is a developmental disorder characterized by impaired social communication and interaction.
 Often individuals with ASD will have difficulty interpreting emotional cues, however, the exact reason for this remains unclear.

 Endevelt-Shapira, from the Weizmann Institute of Science, Israel, hypothesized that a portion of the misreading of emotional cues seen in individuals with ASD may be attributed to altered social chemosignaling (or social dysosmia).
 To investigate this potential link, the study compared the behavioral and autonomic responses of typically developed (TD) and cognitively able adults with ASD to the subliminal presentation of social chemosignals.